oemof/oemof-solph/README.rst

 Developing oemof
 =====================

 We highly encourage you to contribute to further development of oemof.
-If you want to collaborate see description below or contact us.
+If you want to collaborate install the developer version as described below and pay attention to the developer notes described in the documentation: http://oemof.readthedocs.org/en/latest/developer_notes.html

 To install the developer version two steps are necessary: